Atrial Fibrillation (AF)

 Atrial fibrillation is an abnormal heartbeat of the upper two-chamber, pulsing, and beating inconsistently with the lower two chambers.
 Patients with atrial fibrillation may experience palpitations and shortness of breath which may later disappear or recur.
 These raise the risk of developing blood clots in the heart which leads to paralysis if the clot slips into the bloodstream.

-The older people tend to have the higher risk of atrial fibrillation.
-It is also recorded that heart disease highers the tendency of developing atrial fibrillation.
-The risk is increased with the people with high blood pressure and other chronic conditions such as diabetes, thyroid, and chronic kidney disease.
-Developing of atrial fibrillation also relates to obesity and ones whose family has atrial fibrillation record.
+Older people tend to have a higher risk of atrial fibrillation.
+It is also recorded that heart disease higher the tendency of developing atrial fibrillation.
+The risk is increased with people with high blood pressure and other chronic conditions such as diabetes, thyroid, and chronic kidney disease.
+Developing of atrial fibrillation also relates to obesity and ones whose family has atrial fibrillation records.

-Normally, to evaluate the tendency of the disease, The doctor may review the patient’s historical medications and may require a physical examination.
+Normally, to evaluate the tendency of the disease, The doctor may review the patient’s historical medications which may require a physical examination.
 Some tests are also required to diagnose the conditions including: